AAIR-lab/GRAPL/README.md

 # GHN
-Python implementation of Generalized Heuristic Networks
+Python implementation of Generalized Heuristic Networks that was used in our AAAI-21 publication.